SOMEASVAR/mnist-classification/README.md

 ## Result:
-A convolutional deep neural network for digit classification and to verify the response for scanned handwritten images is developed sucessfully.
+Thus to create a program for creating convolutional deep neural network for digit classification and to verify the response for scanned handwritten images is created and compiled successfully.